Your restaurant may have the best ambiance or serve the most delicious appetizers in your locality.

 Start by assessing all the strong points of your restaurant.
 What makes people choose YOU over others?

-Other strengths might include how the menu is crafted, the variety of cuisines you offer, and your ability to attract a crowd with experiential marketing during those slow times.
+Other strengths might include how the menu is crafted, the variety of cuisines you offer, and your management team’s ability to attract a crowd with experiential marketing during those slow times.

 If you’re serving a dessert that isn’t getting great feedback or your chef isn’t very effective at managing his/her time, these are areas that need your attention.
 Employee turnover also has the potential to stunt a restaurant’s expansion.